khulnasoft/integrations-core/docs/developer/meta/ci/validation.md

 ddev validate service-checks
 ```

 This checks that every service check file is formatted correctly.
-See the [Datadog docs](https://docs.khulnasoft.com/developers/integrations/check_references/#service-check-file) for more specific constraints.
+See the [Khulnasoft docs](https://docs.khulnasoft.com/developers/integrations/check_references/#service-check-file) for more specific constraints.

 ## Imports